nhsx/admitme/README.md

 This is the source code for the Admit Me prototype which was developed by the NHSX Innovation Lab.

-This software was developed specifically to test how patients might be able to check-in to care settings using a QR code on their device.
+This software was developed specifically to test how we might be able to save time, preserve patient privacy and reduce the potential to introduce errors (typos) into the patient record when admitting patients into care settings, using a QR code on their device.

 The software uses [NHS login](https://nhsconnect.github.io/nhslogin/) to provide the user's data which is then encoded into a QR code.
 For this trial the [NHS login sandpit environment](https://nhsconnect.github.io/nhslogin/integrating-to-sandpit/) was used.
 If you wish to run the software yourself, you will need to configure your own sandpit environment (our configuration has not been shared for security purposes).